kobertlam/Mission-to-Mars/README.md

 3. `app.py` file for the code of web application using Flask.
 4. `index.html` file in the template folder for output formating.

+The following Bootstrap 3 components are added:
+1. Styling the button: set to large button and in 'Green' in `index.html`
+2. Add table-striped to the mars-fact table in the function mars_facts() defined in `scraping.py`.